-Navigating the COVID-19 pandemic and its aftermath will be one of the biggest business challenges of our time.
-To keep operations going while minimizing the risk to employees, most companies have adapted new ways of working that have left their offices, factories, stores and other facilities relatively empty.
-Amid mounting economic turmoil, executives are increasingly guarded in their outlook—only one in five chief financial officers surveyed by PwC said they believed their companies could resume “business as usual” within a month if the crisis ended today.
+Navigating the COVID-19 pandemic and its aftermath is one of the biggest business challenges of our time.
+To keep operations going, most companies adopted new ways of working that left their offices, factories, and stores empty.

 More than a year later, the world looks much different.
 As business comes surging back, management teams are responsible for leading their companies through these fast-moving changes.
 Boards of directors also play a role.
 They need to help management think critically about the development and execution of their return-to-work plans.
 This starts with understanding the workforce challenges executives face in a post-pandemic world so they can ask the right questions and act as a sounding board.

 As companies look ahead to life after the pandemic, they are choosing among three basic options for returning to the workplace: call everyone back to the office, adopt a hybrid model, or provide more fully remote opportunities.
 Because the risks COVID-19 poses continue to evolve, companies will need to maintain flexibility in how they reshape the future of work.

 There’s no question that their plans will vary widely.
 But for those choosing a hybrid model, technology will play a crucial role in its success.
 So will CIOs as they’re called upon to provide the digital tools to make employee interactions with one another and with customers seamless across all types of environments.